subodhchhabra/mac-dev-setup/README.md

     $ brew tap homebrew/science

-Then, install the `gfortran` dependency which we will need to build the libraries:
+Then, install the `gfortran` dependency which we will need to build the libraries (this takes about 5 minutes to install):

     $ brew install gfortran